suvrotica/SuvroTuitionBlog/src/lib/posts/Ergodicity.md

 Let's use our two strategies to measure the "average water level" of your neighbourhood.

 Using the **ensemble average** (our city-wide flash mob), we take a snapshot during the storm.
 We send out our friends with rulers.
-They measure four feet at your door, four feet at your neighbour's, four feet by the local sweet shop.
+They measure four feet at your door, four feet at your neighbour's, four feet by the local sweet shop the Baishakhi Mishti shop.
 The average is unequivocal: four feet.
 The reality of that moment is drenched, ruined furniture and the distinct possibility of a snake swimming in through the back door.
 The story is "FLOOD!"

 But what about the **time average** (our immortal observer)?
 We plant a single measuring stick outside your house and check it every day for twenty years.
 For 7,300 days, the reading is zero.
 Zilch.
 Nada.
 Dry as a bone.
 Then, for maybe five or six days out of those two decades, it's a terrifying four feet.